AubidaNaalwa/nassapp/README.md

 - Fix notification snack-bars
 - add screenshots
 - handle errors on server
-- handle errors on ui
+- handle errors on ui (if no images)
 - add users mannager (signin/register)
 - publish to heroku